Mount Sutro: An Electronic Publication Day of Week Date Month Year

 Florida Rest Area 20122

-Interstate-10 Westbound, Mile Marker 318
+Interstate 10 Westbound, Mile Marker 318

 Link: Photograph

-Without a doubt, 20122 is my favourite rest area in Florida.
+Without a doubt, 20122 is my favorite rest area in Florida.
 Situated in the midst of the Osceola National Forest, this rest area embodies everything I remember from travelling cross-country as a kid.
 The look of the place, the smell, the informational signs — all so familiar.

 Florida Rest Area 20172

-Interstate-75 Southbound, Mile Marker 382
+Interstate 75 Southbound, Mile Marker 382

 Link: Photograph